 - Milestones and extensive cutover planning and reviews;

 - Audits for important go/no-go decisions;

 - Business case analysis – internal and external (benchmark against other companies);

 - End user acceptance and training.

-Infrastructure – Operating companies are supported by the group’s central IT department in Villingen, Germany.
-This department sets and coordinates the service level agreements with suppliers such as application and network providers, security providers, maintenance companies and suppliers of hardware and networks for the entire group.
+Infrastructure – Operating companies are supported by the group’s central IT department in Villingen (Germany), as well as by local IT teams who take responsibility for site-specific infrastructure.
+These teams work together to set and coordinate the service level agreements with suppliers such as application and network providers, security providers, maintenance companies and suppliers of hardware and networks for the entire group.
 Kendrion works with highly skilled IT staff and reputable external and international IT suppliers.
 The servers are well protected against outsiders, with firewall and unauthorised-access control.
 Appropriate procedures have also been implemented for regular backups and disaster recovery of the data.